Have questions? We're here.

 King William Island (Qikiqtaq)

-Remains attributed to the Franklin expedition have been found at 35 locations on King William Island (Qikiqtaq) and nearby Adelaide Peninsula.
-South of Cape Felix, in Victoria Strait, you hope to Zodiac close to where the HMS Erebus and HMS Terror wrecks were eventually found in 2014 and 2016, respectively.
+Remains attributed to the Franklin expedition have been found at 35 different locations on King William Island (Qikiqtaq) and on nearby Adelaide Peninsula.
+South of Cape Felix, in Victoria Strait, you hope to Zodiac close to where the wrecks of HMS Erebus and HMS Terror were eventually found in 2014 and 2016, respectively.

 Cambridge Bay (Iqaluktuuttiaq)

-The administrative and transportation hub of the region, Cambridge Bay (Iqaluktuuttiaq), is the largest stop for passenger and research vessels traversing the Northwest Passage and unofficially marks the midpoint for voyages of the Northwest Passage.
-Zodiac ashore to explore this Inuit settlement located in the high Arctic.
-Enjoy a walk through the village, where you can visit the local church and visitor center and support the local community by purchasing locally made handicrafts.
+The administrative and transportation hub of the region, Cambridge Bay (Iqaluktuuttiaq) is the largest stop for passenger and research vessels traversing the Northwest Passage and unofficially marks the midpoint for voyages of the Northwest Passage.
+Zodiac ashore for an exploration of this Inuit settlement located in the high arctic.
+Enjoy a walk through the village, where you can visit the local church, visitor center and support the local community by purchasing some locally made handicrafts.

 Day 18-22: Coronation and Amundsen Gulfs

 Your experienced expedition team will create your day-by-day itineraries based on sea ice and weather conditions.
-Apart from Franklin, other heroic explorers, including Amundsen, explored this territory, and you may visit the same places as early explorers.
-You hope to meet the resilient locals who make the extremely far north their home.
+Apart from Franklin, other heroic explorers including Amundsen explored this territory, and you may visit the same places as early explorers.
+You hope to meet the resilient locals who make the extreme far north their home.

 Below are some of the places in the area that you may visit: